lind/machineprocess/README.md

 machinerule
 ===========

-Simple State Machine without sub-state machine, composite state, deferred signals, queues and no runtime engine environment.
+Simple State Machine with composite state but without sub-state machine, deferred signals, queues and no runtime engine environment.